Jump to content

 12. I incourage camping whole heartedly.
 Families can do as they please on their own time.
 Only Webelos can camp as a Den

 13. Terminology has nothing to do with it.
 Definition and how someone interprets G2SS.
 Based on the response, and I want thank all who have chimed in.
 It sounds like others also have issues with members of a Pack treating a Pack organized camp out (overnighter) as recreation Family camping and since Cub Scouts is Family oriented, all Pack activities include Families.
-My question is how far do we go to encourage following G2SS guidelines and our BALOO training to insure the safety of all attending pack activities and what are the ramifications should a serious incident be relayed to Council and the
+My question is how far do we go to encourage following G2SS guidelines and our BALOO training to insure the safety of all attending pack activities and what are the ramifications should a serious incident be relayed to Council and they discover that the Pack could not help these families understand the importance of the guidelines.

 14. I am a little confused and would like some clarification.
 Thanks